kyma-project/test-infra/configs/terraform/modules/artifact-registry/README.md

 # gcp-artifact-registry-terraform

-Provide private image registry in GCP
+This is the GCP private image registry.
+Use the registry to publish modules that should be accessible by internal SAP teams.

 ## Usage